 They’re most commonly known to help older and smaller dogs to be independent.
-But dog ramps can also help to prevent injuries for all types of dogs when they are used to get in and out of cars.
+But dog ramps can also help to prevent injuries for all types of dogs as they lower the impact on their joints.

 In this article, we’ll look at everything there is to know about them – from dog ramps for cars, to dog stairs for beds, and how you can best get your dog used to using one.